-- our plans to develop and commercialize our product candidates based on our proprietary bioresorbable hydrogel technology platform; - our ongoing and planned clinical trials, including our third Phase 3 clinical trial of OTX-DP for the treatment of ocular inflammation and pain following cataract surgery, our Phase 3 clinical trials of OTX-DP for the treatment of allergic conjunctivitis, our Phase 2 clinical trial of OTX-DP for inflammatory dry eye disease and our Phase 2b clinical trial of OTX-TP for the treatment of glaucoma and ocular hypertension; - the timing of and our ability to submit applications for, obtain and maintain regulatory approvals for OTX-DP, OTX-TP and our other product candidates; - our commercialization of ReSure Sealant; - the potential advantages of ReSure Sealant and our product candidates; - the rate and degree of market acceptance and clinical utility of our products; - the preclinical development of our anti-VEGF hydrogel depot for the treatment of wet age-related macular degeneration; - our estimates regarding the potential market opportunity for OTX-DP, OTX-TP, ReSure Sealant and our other product candidates; - our commercialization, marketing and manufacturing plans, capabilities and strategy; - our intellectual property position; - our ability to identify additional products, product candidates or technologies with significant commercial potential that are consistent with our commercial objectives; - our estimates regarding expenses, future revenue, capital requirements and needs for additional financing; - our plans to raise additional capital; - · the impact of government laws and regulations; and - our competitive position.
+- · our plans to develop and commercialize our product candidates based on our proprietary bioresorbable hydrogel technology platform; - our ongoing and planned clinical trials, including our third Phase 3 clinical trial of DEXTENZATM, also referred to as OTX-DP for the treatment of post-surgical ocular inflammation and pain, our Phase 3 clinical trials of DEXTENZA for the treatment of allergic conjunctivitis, our Phase 2 clinical trial of DEXTENZA for inflammatory dry eye disease and our Phase 2b clinical trial and additional clinical trials of OTX-TP for the treatment of glaucoma and ocular hypertension; - the timing of and our ability to submit applications for, obtain and maintain regulatory approvals for DEXTENZA,, including the New Drug Application we submitted to the U.S. Food and Drug Administration, or FDA, for the treatment of post-surgical ocular pain, OTX-TP and our other product candidates; - · our commercialization of ReSure Sealant; - · the potential advantages of ReSure Sealant and our product candidates; - · the rate and degree of market acceptance and clinical utility of our products and our ability to secure reimbursement for our products; - the preclinical development of our intravitreal depot with protein-based or small molecule drugs, including tyrosine kinase inhibitors, or TKIs, for the treatment of wet age-related macular degeneration and other back-of-the-eye diseases; - our estimates regarding the potential market opportunity for DEXTENZA, OTX-TP, ReSure Sealant and our other product candidates; - our commercialization, marketing and manufacturing plans, capabilities and strategy; - the costs of manufacturing, sales, marketing, distribution and other commercialization efforts with respect to ReSure Sealant and any additional products, including DEXTENZA, for which we obtain marketing approval in the future; - our intellectual property position; - our ability to identify additional products, product candidates or technologies with significant commercial potential that are consistent with our commercial objectives; - · our estimates regarding expenses, future revenue, capital requirements and needs for additional financing; - our plans to raise additional capital, including through equity offerings, debt financings, collaborations, strategic alliances, licensing arrangements and marketing and distribution arrangements; - the impact of government laws and regulations; and - our competitive position.

 We may not actually achieve the plans, intentions or expectations disclosed in our forward-looking statements, and you should not place undue reliance on our forward-looking statements.
-Actual results or events could differ materially from the plans, intentions and expectations disclosed in the forwardlooking statements we make.
+Actual results or events could differ materially from the plans, intentions and expectations disclosed in the forward-looking statements we make.
 We have included important factors in the cautionary statements included in this Quarterly Report on Form 10-Q, particularly in the "Risk Factors" section, that could cause actual results or events to differ materially from the forward-looking statements that we make.
-Our forwardlooking statements do not reflect the potential impact of any future acquisitions, mergers, dispositions, joint ventures or investments we may make.
+Our forward-looking statements do not reflect the potential impact of any future acquisitions, mergers, dispositions, joint ventures or investments we may make.